-Manchester has an 7 station MMI, with each station lasting 7 minutes and a 2 minute gap between stations.
+Manchester has a 4-5 station MMI, with a 2 minute gap between stations.
 In this guide we provide an expert insight into past Manchester MMI stations, the Manchester Medicine interview day and tips for converting your Manchester Medicine Interview into an offer!

 What is the Manchester Medicine Interview style?